 The total pension liability for each cost-sharing defined benefit plan was determined using the individual entry age actuarial cost method.
-Inflation increases for both Plans is assumed at 2.6%.
-Payroll growth, including inflation, for both Plans is assumed at 3.25%.
-Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments is 7.10%.
+Inflation increases for both Plans is assumed at 3.25%.
+Payroll growth, including inflation, for both Plans is assumed at 2.40%.
+Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments is 6.80%.
 The Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.

-Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate of 3.58% was used to determine the total pension liability for the program (Bond Buyer General Obligation 20-Bond Municipal Bond Index).
-Mortality assumptions for both Plans were based on the Generational RP-2000 with Projection Scale BB tables (refer to the valuation reports for more information - See Additional Financial and Actuarial Information).
+Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate of 2.21% was used to determine the total pension liability for the program (Bond Buyer General Obligation 20-Bond Municipal Bond Index) Mortality assumptions for both Plans were based on the Generational RP-2000 with Projection Scale BB tables (refer to the valuation reports for more information - See Additional Financial and Actuarial Information).

-The following changes in actuarial assumptions occurred in 2019:
+The following changes in actuarial assumptions occurred in 2020:

-- FRS: The long-term expected rate of return was decreased from 7.00% to 6.90%, and the active member was mortality assumption was updated. - HIS: The municipal bonds rate used to determine total pension liability was decreased from 3.87% to 3.50%.
+- FRS: The long-term expected rate of return was decreased from 6.90% to 6.80%, and the active mortality assumption was updated. - HIS: The municipal rate used to determine total pension liability was decreased from 3.50% to 2.21% and the mortality assumption was changed based on the Generational RP-2000 with Projection Scale BB tables to the PUB-2010 base table, projected generationally with the Scale MP-2018